arqalite/fire-king-guide/src/combos/ulcanix/high-garunix/1-sacred-high-garunix.md

 ## Sacred + High Garunix setup (with Promethean Princess in GY)

-This line aims to pass on a [_Promethean Princess, Bestower of Flames_] and [_Fire King Avatar Arvata_] - both of which will get destroyed by High Garunix in the Standby Phase, setting up Princess in the GY while also putting up 2 Level 8s on the field.
+This line aims to pass on a [_Promethean Princess, Bestower of Flames_] and [_Fire King Avatar Arvata_] - both of which will get destroyed by High Garunix in the Standby Phase, setting up Promethean Princess in the GY while also putting up 2 Level 8s on the field.

 <center>
 <br/><video class="player" controls preload="auto">